3 Days in Seattle Itinerary for First-Time Visitors | Ultimate Travel Guide

 If you’re like me, and the best part of your day when exploring a new city is deciding where to get your morning coffee, here are some great options for you.
 And being in Seattle, the “Coffee Capital” if you will, you know you’re going to get some bomb ass coffee here.

-- Starbucks Reserve Roastery: Immerse yourself in the world of coffee at the Starbucks Reserve Roastery.
+1. Starbucks Reserve Roastery: Immerse yourself in the world of coffee at the Starbucks Reserve Roastery.
 Watch beans being roasted, sample unique brews, and enjoy the ultimate coffee experience.
+Beware though the lines can be very long.

 You really can’t go wrong when choosing a coffee shop in downtown Seattle.
 These are just some of the places we visited and wanted to try.
 We love checking out the local cafes and trying new coffee.